Tax Deductions for Landlord Responsibilities

 Home Office

-A landlord may qualify for a deduction for a home office.
-In general, the home office must meet the following IRS requirements:
+A landlord may qualify for a deduction for a home office at their primary residence.
+In general, the home office must meet any of the following IRS requirements:

-- The home office is used exclusively and regularly as the principle place of the rental business; or
+- The home office is used exclusively and regularly as the principal place of the rental business

-- The home office is used exclusively and regularly to meet with rental-related visitors; or
+- The home office is used exclusively and regularly to meet with renters or rental-related visitors

 Learn More About Tax Deductions for Landlords: Get a Free Legal Evaluation

-People who rent out their property and become landlords may, and should, take advantage of certain tax deductions, such as expenses related to improvements, repairs, and the home office.
-An accountant or tax attorney can help you get the most out of any available deductions.
+Real estate investing is expensive.
+People who rent their property and become landlords should take advantage of tax benefits.
+Come tax time, you can minimize tax liability for expenses related to improvements, repairs, and the home office.
+A tax attorney can help you get the most out of any available tax return deductions, tax breaks, and tax cuts.

 Next Steps